 Think about how you reach out to your prospects and customers, and create a promotion for your referral program.
-The list can range from anything from your email newsletter, social media channels, order confirmation emails, business blog, packaging, to customer service inquiries.
+The list can range from anything from your email newsletter, social media channels, order confirmation emails, business blog, custom packaging, to customer service inquiries.
 The more mediums you use to promote your referral program, the more people you’ll sign up.
 If you want to get any kind of traction, you need to back it up with proper promotion.

 You also need to sell the benefits of joining your referral program.
 Clearly communicate to your customers what they’re going to get out of referring you to their network.
 It always helps to share success stories, so you want to reach out to customers that have done well with your referral program.
 Get the permission to share their story to show a real life case study on how others can benefit in the same way they have.
 That can be more convincing than a sales driven message.

 4. Test and Optimize Multiple Elements of Your Referral Program

 Once you start getting your referral program rolling, you want to test and optimize various elements of your promotion to improve your results.
 Start by tracking where the sign ups of the referral program are coming from.
 Get rid of campaigns on promotional mediums that are barely bringing in any new sign ups.
 This will help you free up the space so that it doesn’t detract from sales or content consumption.
 Then, start focusing on the promotional mediums that are bringing in a high number of sign ups.